Inside the Box: Final round

 In the final round, the champion is given two minutes.
-Instead of asking his/her opponents the "Yes or No" questions, he/she asks them to host Sam Kalilieh.
+Instead of asking their opponents the "Yes or No" questions, they ask them to host Sam Kalilieh.
 The champion is given a starting clue and every 5 "Yes" responses earn another clue; however, the clock does not stop in the final round.
-He/she is given three chances to give the answer.
+They are given three chances to give the answer.
 The amount of money in the pot is reduced by CA$500 approximately every six seconds until time runs out.
-If the player gives the correct answer before time expires he/she wins whatever money is remaining.
-If he/she gives 3 incorrect answers or time runs out, he/she takes home the minimum consolation prize of CA$500.
-Answers are usually derived from American pop culture.
+If the player gives the correct answer before time expires, they win whatever money is remaining.
+If they give 3 incorrect answers or time runs out, they take home the minimum consolation prize of CA$500.